Sensitivity of the limit shape of sample clouds from meta densities: Results

-\bit \item[(Q.1)] If the scaled sample clouds from $G^*$ and from $G$ converge onto the same set $E$, do the scaled sample clouds from $F^*$ converge to the same point process $N$ as those from $F$? \item[(Q.2)] If the scaled sample clouds from $F^*$ and from $F$ converge to the same Poisson point process $N$, do the scaled sample clouds from $G^*$ converge onto the same set $E$ as those from $G$? \eit
+We now turn our attention to the main issue of the paper.
+We start out with a pair of d.f.s $F$ and $G=F\circ K$ which satisfy the conditions of the standard set-up.
+Introduce a new pair $(F^*,G^*)$ where $F^*$ and $G^*=F^*\circ K$ are related by the same meta transformation $K$, and where one term of the pair has the same asymptotic behaviour as the corresponding term in $(F,G)$.
+What does this imply for the other term of the pair? \begin{enumerate}[(Q.2)] \item[(Q.1)] If the scaled sample clouds from $G^*$ and from $G$ converge onto the same set $E$, do the scaled sample clouds from $F^*$ converge to the same point process $N$ as those from $F$? \item[(Q.2)] If the scaled sample clouds from $F^*$ and from $F$ converge to the same Poisson point process $N$, do the scaled sample clouds from $G^*$ converge onto the same set $E$ as those from $G$? \end{enumerate}

-The answer to the corresponding questions for coordinatewise maxima and their exponent measures (if we also allow translations) is ``Yes''.
-Here, for sample clouds and their limit shape, the answer to both questions is ``No''.
+For coordinatewise maxima, convergence is determined by the copula and the answer to the questions is ``Yes.''
+If the margins lie in the univariate domain of attraction and $F$ and $G$ have the same copula then convergence of the coordinatewise maxima and the associated sample clouds for one d.f. implies convergence for the other d.f.
+In the situation of this paper the answer to both questions is ``No.'' For example, for (Q.1), if we replace $f$ by a weakly asymptotic density $f^*\asymp f$, the asymptotic behaviour of sample clouds from $g^*$ is not affected, since $g^*\asymp g$ (see Lemma~\ref{mrs0} below), but the scaled sample clouds from $f^*$ obviously need not converge.
 This section contains some counterexamples which will be worked out further in the next two sections.

-If we replace $f$ by a weakly asymptotic density $f^*\asymp f$, the asymptotic behaviour of sample clouds from $g^*$ is not affected, since $g^*\asymp g$ (see Lemma~\ref{mrs0} below), but the scaled sample clouds from $f^*$ obviously need not converge.
-What if they do?

-\bex Let $\ZB$ have a spherical Student $t$ density $f(\zb)=f_*(\|\zb\|)$ with marginals $f_0$ and limit function $h(\wb)=1/\|\wb\|^{\l+d}$ with marginals $c/t^{\l+1}$.
-The vector with components $\ab_1^T\ZB,\ldots,\ab_d^T\ZB$ where $\ab_1,\ldots,\ab_d$ are independent unit vectors will have the same marginals $f_0$ but density $f_*(n_E(\zb))$ with elliptic level sets, which are spherical only if the vectors $\ab_j$ are orthogonal.
-There are many star-shaped sets $D$ for which $\tilde h(\wb)=1/n_D(\wb)^{\l+d}$ has marginals $c/t^{\l+1}$ as above.
-Probability densities $\tilde f\sim f_*(n_D)$ will lie in $\FC_\l$ and have marginals asymptotic to the Student $t$ marginals $f_0$ above.
-All these densities are weakly asymptotic to each other, $\tilde f\asymp f$.
-The only difference between the densities is in their copulas.
-The information of the dependency contained in the set $D$ is preserved in the limit of the sample clouds from the density $\tilde f$, but lost in the limit shape $E$ of the sample clouds from the meta density $\tilde g$.
-Surprisingly the information on the shape is lost in the step to the meta density $\tilde g$, but the tail exponent $\l$ of the marginals is still visible in the limit shape $E$.\qend \eex